-Students are required to complete make-up hours by the end the first term if the hours missed were within the first half of the current term, otherwise if the hours missed were in the second half of the current term, the missed hours must be made up no later than the mid- way point of the following term or prior to the official SAP evaluation point, whichever is sooner.
-Students are allowed to make up hours for up to three missed class days per course per term.
-Attending an alternate cohort session during the term may also be considered make up hours provided the content is the same as the missed course
+Students are required to complete makeup hours by the end the first phase if the hours missed were within the first half of the current phase, otherwise if the hours missed were in the second half of the current phase, the missed hours must be made up no later than the mid- way point of the following phase or prior to the official SAP evaluation point, whichever is sooner.
+Students are allowed to make up hours for up to three missed class days per course per phase.

+Attending an alternate cohort session during the phase may also be considered makeup hours provided the content is the same as the missed course.
+Students must ask permission of the instructor and/or Director of Education.